Oingo Boingo: Final years (1993–1995)

 Oingo Boingo continued to regularly perform live, most notably with annual Halloween concerts at Irvine Meadows and the Universal Amphitheatre.
 Following a short hiatus in 1992, during which time Elfman was busy scoring films, the band returned in 1993 with an increasingly different, hard-rock musical direction, and debuted new material such as "Insanity", "Helpless" and the unreleased song "Did It There".
 Shows during these years often included the so-called "Sad Clown Orchestra" providing additional accordion and circus percussion.

 That same year, Oingo Boingo began recording an eighth studio album for new label Giant Records.
 The sessions stalled when Elfman became heavily involved writing the music for animated musical The Nightmare Before Christmas with Tim Burton.
 Of this period, Elfman would later reflect that, after over 15 years, he had begun losing his passion for the band.

 In 1994, the band consolidated their new musical style, and shortened its name to Boingo.
 Guitarist Warren Fitzgerald joined while keyboardist Carl Graves and the horn trio were removed.
 This marked the only year that the band toured without the horn section.

-The previously-shelved album was completed with the new 5-piece line-up, including orchestral instrumentation, and several songs improvised in the studio for the first time in the band's history.
+The previously shelved album was completed with the new 5-piece line-up, including orchestral instrumentation, and several songs improvised in the studio for the first time in the band's history.
 This was released as Boingo in 1994, and would be the band's final studio album.

 In 1995, it was announced that Boingo would be disbanding after 17 years.
 The band embarked on a farewell tour in 1995, restoring the original horn trio, and reverting its name to Oingo Boingo, ending with a final Halloween performance at the Universal Amphitheatre.
-The concert was filmed and released as a live album and DVD.
+The concert was filmed and released on both VHS and CD in 1996 as Farewell.